cherise-tan/travel-planner-auth/README.md

 ## Authentication and Authorisation
 * Helpful youtube video by Traversy Media (node, express, mongodb/mongoose, ejs, passport): https://www.youtube.com/watch?v=6FOq4cUdH8k

-#### We will have 3 types of users:
-* Visitors - can only view the homepage
-* Logged In User - can only view the their page
-* Admin User - can view any page; can de-activate users;

 ### Setup
 * Install dependencies: bcryptjs, passport, passport-local, connect-flash, express-session, (express)